msenselab/saccade-induced-temporal-grading/README.md

-# saccade-induced-temporal-grading
-The saccade-induced temporal attentional gradient: Duration compression of the post-saccadic second event
+# The saccade-induced temporal attentional gradient: Duration compression of the post-saccadic second event